Android-for-Python/Camera4Kivy/README.md

 `requirements = python3, kivy, camera4kivy, gestures4kivy`

-This hook enables all of the other camera specific options, and requires the the camera provider was added to the project.
+This hook enables all of the other camera specific options, and requires that the camera provider was added to the project.

 `p4a.hook = ./camerax_provider/gradle_options.py`